 I also had this idea of partnering with the non-profit domestic violence agency that changed my life several years prior, to create a mission-driven business that had a mission and drive for philanthropy, and Hire For Hope was born.

-The “hope” part of Hire For Hope is that we give 10 percent of our profit to Safe Haven Ministries so they can continue to help women who are going through abusive relationships similar to what I went through, and ultimately get the second chance they deserve.
+The “hope” part of Hire For Hope is that we give 10 percent of our profit to non-profit organizations that support women who are experiencing domestic violence.
+My hope is that these contributions help women who are going through abusive relationships similar to what I went through, and ultimately get the second chance they deserve.

 That’s how I came up with the concept of Hire For Hope, and I went for it.
 I was a one-woman-show for about a year until I hired my first employee.
 Now we have several employees and the business is booming.